An Abhainn

 -The Body is Not an Apology by Sonya Renee Taylor

-Post Traumatic Slave Syndrome: America's legacy of enduring injury and healing_ by Dr. Joy DeGruy
+-Post Traumatic Slave Syndrome: America's legacy of enduring injury and healing_ by Dr. Joy DeGruy

 -Embodiment Basics Course from The Embodiment Institute